Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Examples

 and

-Again, we assume that the interior spacetime contains a pressureless fluid i.e., $p^-=\Pi^-=0$ with no fluxes i.e. $Q^-=0$.
-For the exterior spacetime, we assume no matter content.
-Both the interior and exterior metrics are LRS-II class i.e. $\xi=\Omega=0$.
-We consider as boundary a surface of comoving radius $\chi=\chi_H$ whose normal is given by
+Again, we assume the interior spacetime contains a pressureless fluid ($p^-=\Pi^-=0$).
+For the exterior spacetime, we assume no matter is present.
+As before, we consider as boundary a surface of comoving radius $\chi=\chi_H$ whose normal is given by